Rick Steves' Best of Poland in 10 Days Tour, Day by Day

 Days 1: Welcome to Poland

 We'll meet at our hotel in delightful Gdańsk for a preview of our upcoming adventure.
 Then we'll take an orientation walk through our neighborhood and get acquainted over a "Welcome to Poland" dinner together.

 This morning we'll take a walking tour of the beautiful city once called "Danzig" — Poland's historic main port and gateway to the Baltic, still slathered in handsome Hanseatic architecture.
 After a break for lunch, we'll regroup for an enlightening visit to the Gdańsk Shipyard, where Lech Wałęsa's Solidarity movement took hold in 1980, challenging the communist regime for the first time — a stirring story that we'll hear at the European Solidarity Center.
-Following our visit, we'll enjoy a spirited vodka tasting together and the rest of your evening is free to wander more of Gdańsk's charming back streets, dip into its many museums, or side-trip to the sandy beaches of Sopot before we enjoy a spirited vodka tasting together.
+Following our visit, we'll enjoy a spirited vodka tasting together and the rest of your evening is free to wander more of Gdańsk's charming back streets.

 Today we'll drive through Pomerania to tour the Teutonic Knights' Malbork Castle, one of Poland's Gothic jewels and the largest brick castle on Earth.
 After lunch we'll continue to Toruń, a town so cobbly-cute you'll think you've stepped into a storybook — right down to the heavenly scent of its gingerbread bakeries.
 This afternoon we'll roll up our sleeves at the Toruń Gingerbread Museum to experience this sweet souvenir up close.
 The evening is yours to wander the traffic-free old town and soak in the atmosphere that was, for a time, the center of Copernicus' universe.